AshP-dev/Parallel-PointPillars/README.md

 # PointPillars Inference with TensorRT

-This repo is a fork of the CUDA-PointPillars repository, which itseld is forked from OpenPCDet.
+This repo is a fork of the CUDA-PointPillars repository, which itself is forked from OpenPCDet.

 This repository contains sources and model for [pointpillars](https://arxiv.org/abs/1812.05784) inference using TensorRT.